v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: 15

 - **Require client to always digitally sign communications**:
   This security setting determines whether all secure channel traffic initiated by the domain member must be signed or encrypted.
 When a computer joins a domain, a computer account is created.
 After that, when the system starts, it uses the computer account password to create a secure channel with a domain controller for its domain.
-This secure channel is used to perform operations such as NTLM pass through authentication, LSA SID/name Lookup and more.
+This secure channel is used to do operations such as NTLM pass through authentication, LSA SID/name Lookup and more.
 This setting determines if all secure channel traffic initiated by the domain member meets minimum security requirements.
 Specifically it determines whether all secure channel traffic started by the domain member must be signed or encrypted.
 If this policy is enabled, then the secure channel won't be established unless either signing or encryption of all secure channel traffic is negotiated.
 If this policy is disabled, then encryption and signing of all secure channel traffic is negotiated with the Domain Controller in which case the level of signing and encryption depends on the version of the Domain Controller and the settings of the following two policies: Domain member: Digitally encrypt secure channel data (when possible) Domain member: Digitally sign secure channel data (when possible).
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067187)

   **Default**: Yes